brownman/virt-installer/README.md

 To start virtual machine creation:

-1. Execute in command line:
+1) Execute in command line:

 ```
     bash virt-inst.sh
 ```

-2. Enter needed parameters.
-Note you can see default value of parameter in brackets [].
+2) Enter needed parameters.
+Note you can see default value of parameter in brackets [], just press [ENTER] in input line to use it.